sruusk/standard-cpp-server/README.md

 ### Prerequisites
 - A C++ 23 compliant compiler.
 - CMake version 3.10 or later.
+- For Windows targets, G++ version 14 or later.
 - An Internet connection (needed to fetch dependencies).

 ### Building with CMake